 The Geolocation Plugin is a useful way to add the location to images even if it is very slow to run.
 A good option if you regularly visit particular locations is to use the bookmarks option.
 You can store any location there and select it without waiting for the map to load.
 However if you intend adding a few bookmarks it is advisable to put them in folders.
 This avoids a long list to search through.
 There is an edit option but if you want to edit by hand or back up your bookmarks, they are stored in ~/.kde/share/apps/kipi/geobookmarks.xml.

 If you want the option to “open with” Gimp or other apps such as Rawtherapee for raw files you need to update the file associations.
 Go to ‘System Settings’ – ‘Files Associations’ – expand “image” and look for the appropriate extensions.
-I edited canon-cr2 to suit my Canon 400D DSLR and fuji-raf for my old Fuji S5500.
+I edited canon-cr2 to suit my Canon 400D DSLR and I have a couple of Fuji cameras so I select fuji-raf too .
 I also changed kde-raw.
 Add your preferred apps to the list and hit Apply.
 You may need to close and reopen digiKam for the changes to apply.
 You need to have ufraw and ufraw-gimp installed to be able to edit raw files in Gimp.

 Yakuake is a great drop down terminal emulator and it is included in Korora.
 To get the best from Yakuake set it to start at log in.
 That way it will always be available with just a press of F12.

 It has a menu button to set the options.
 There are “Quick Options” for things like width and height.
-These work but aren’t “sticky”.
-(This may have been a bug that is now fixed).
-If you want the options to stay after you restart KDE set them under Settings – Configure Yakuake.
-There is a menu button on the bottom bar of Yakuake, it has a down arrow on it.
+For other options can be set under Settings – Configure Yakuake.
+There is a menu button on the bottom bar of Yakuake, it has a down arrow on it when using the default theme.

 You can open multiple shells by clicking on the “+” sign on the left lower part of the window.
 Right clicking on it gives options for a few screen layouts too.
 You can use the “-” on the right to close the current session.